This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Plan A Group Ski Trip

 Lodging can be one of the most expensive parts of a ski trip, and if you’re trying to have a cheap family ski trip, you’ll need to think outside the box.
-We’ve found that one of the best ways to save money on a ski trip, and have more fun, is to go with a group.
-We often will rent a big cabin or large Airbnb and invite several other families to join us and split the cost.
-Choose families who like to ski they way you do so that the kids have ski friends during the day, and the adults can sneak away for a run or two alone!
+We’ve found that one of the best ways to save money on a ski trip and have more fun is to go with a group.
+We often rent a big cabin or large Airbnb and invite several other families to join us and split the cost.
+Choose families who like to ski the way you do so that the kids have ski friends during the day, and the adults can sneak away for a run or two alone!
+Or maybe even try cross country skiing to save even more money.

 Save Money On Family Ski Gear